 Each player in the ecosystem holds themselves accountable to different standards and is faced with unique performance indicators.
 Usually this means each has built their own impact management structures.
 Thus, when it comes time to collaborate -- whether in due diligence, impact planning, M&E, or reporting -- the aggregation task from the enterprise to fund managers or policymakers is a tall one.
 What the social sector desperately needs is an integrated approach and platform.
 So we created one.

-Bringing all the players together
+Bringing all the players together with Impact Cloud

 SoPact’s Impact Cloud™ delivers a software platform for end-to-end social impact data management.
 The Impact Cloud can help each player in the ecosystem better manage impact for strategic decision-making.
 Most importantly, it allows all players to do so collaboratively.